juanlamadrid20/bi-hub-app/README.cli-dev.e2e.md

 Before proceeding with deployment, verify:

+- [ ] Lakebase instance has been created (Step 0: Run `lakebase/notebooks/lakebase.ipynb`)
 - [ ] All `<REPLACE_ME_...>` placeholders have been replaced in both files
 - [ ] The workspace URL is correct and accessible
 - [ ] Your user email matches your Databricks account
-- [ ] The Lakebase instance exists and you have access to it
+- [ ] The Lakebase instance name matches the one created in Step 0
 - [ ] The model serving endpoint exists and is running
 - [ ] The same instance and endpoint names are used in both `databricks.yml` and `app.yaml`